 Thus began my journey to dye my own yarn!
 Working with undyed yarn and fine tuning my colors on each skein leveled up my art and reminded me so much of painting where I could customize each color to match my own vision.
 This flexibility was what I’d been looking for in my own yarn!

-Wool and other natural fibers sometimes has the reputation of being scratchy on the skin, but Knomad Yarn is so soft and gentle to work with, it quickly became my favorite yarn to use!
-One of the reasons Knomad Yarn is so soft is the choice of fiber and animal that is used to create the yarn.
-Merino wool, from Merino sheep, alpaca wool, cashmere, silk, and mohair are all some of the softest fibers out there and you can find all of these fibers, sometimes blended together, in Knomad’s yarns.
+Wool and other natural fibres sometimes has the reputation of being scratchy on the skin, but Knomad Yarn is so soft and gentle to work with, it quickly became my favorite yarn to use!
+One of the reasons Knomad Yarn is so soft is the choice of fibre and animal that is used to create the yarn.
+Merino wool, from Merino sheep, alpaca wool, cashmere, silk, and mohair are all some of the softest fibres out there and you can find all of these fibres, sometimes blended together, in Knomad’s yarns.

 Now that I have quite a bit of dyeing experience under my belt, one of the things that makes the entire process easier is yarn that is ready to go right out of the package.
 Knomad yarn is steam processed so there is no need to prewash the yarn with detergent before dyeing.
 Each skein also has three figure-eight ties already in place to keep the yarn from tangling in the dye bath.
 The tag is even attached to the starting point!
 All of these small details make the dyeing process smooth from start to finish.

-The most important thing out of all of these for me is how the fiber takes the dye.
-Does the fiber absorb the pigment evenly throughout the fiber or is it splotchy?
+The most important thing out of all of these for me is how the fibre takes the dye.
+Does the fibre absorb the pigment evenly throughout the fibre or is it splotchy?
 A smoother spin on the yarn and even diameter throughout will create a smoother and more beautiful finished yarn after the dyeing process is complete.

 Evenly smooth yarn also creates consistent results from one skein to another making it easy to replicate my dyeing process with the same colors coming out of my dye pot each time.
 As someone who writes dye tutorials for this blog, I always test a dye and note the steps to try it out before I write a full post so getting the same color and result again and again is essential and something I see first hand every month!